json-transformations/jsonconfig/README.rst

 BOXED
     Delivers your data in a Box_; a Python dictionary that supports both recursive dot notation access and standard dictionary key access.
-If you have a fear of being boxed-in, don't panic!
+If you have a fear of being *boxed-in*, don't panic!
 You can get in and out of the box at anytime, see the data conversion section below.

 FROZEN
     Ices the data in a ``Frozen Box``, same as BOXED except immutable; will